 Begun in the 1980s as a music festival in Austin, SXSW has since evolved into one of the most important interactive festivals worldwide.
 SXSW Interactive brings tech moguls and minds to Austin to talk about emerging technologies and growth in the industry.
 The event always has a special focus on startups.
 As a result, several companies like Twitter, Foursquare and GroupMe began their journeys to popularity there.
 SXSW is now the crown jewel of the Austin startup scene — a week where all eyes are on Austin.

 Cost of Living

 If it’s cheap to live somewhere, then talented people will be far more likely to move there.
-Compared to other tech hotspots like San Francisco, New York City and Los Angeles, Austin is far more affordable.
-Texas is one of seven U.S. states with no income tax, and Forbes listed Austin eighth among cities “where a paycheck stretches the furthest.”
+The cost of living index for 2015 shows Austin to be more affordable than most major metropolitan cities, including other tech hotspots like San Francisco, New York City, and Los Angeles.
 Suburbs of the city are consistently listed by Kiplinger as among the cheapest places to live in America, and Austin is regularly among the highest rated by young professionals.